 Rowdon was a backup third baseman who played only eleven games for the Cubs in 1987.
 He hit .226 in 34 plate appearances.
-Before being called up to the big league club, he hit homers in four consecutive at bats for Iowa.
+Before being called up to the big league club, he hit homers in four consecutive at-bats for Iowa.
 He later played in Japan.

 McAfee faced exactly ten batters while pitching in a Cubs uniform.
-Unfortunatly for him, it was the year of the hitter, and five of those ten batters reached base.
-The righthander later pitched for Washington, Boston, and the St. Louis Browns.
+Unfortunately for him, it was the year of the hitter, and five of those ten batters reached base.
+The right-hander later pitched for Washington, Boston, and the St. Louis Browns.
 After his playing career, he was elected Mayor of his hometown of Albany, Georgia.
 He died in a plane crash in 1958.

-The Cubs were the defending National League champions when they traded future Hall of Famer Chuck Klein (a relative disappointment with the Cubs) back to the Phillies for Davis and a speedy left fielder near the end of his career; Ethan Allen.
+The Cubs were the defending National League champions when they traded future Hall of Famer Chuck Klein (a relative disappointment with the Cubs) back to the Phillies for Davis and a speedy left fielder near the end of his career: Ethan Allen.
 Davis was known as Coonskin, and he pitched for the Cubs for two seasons.
-He was an all-star in his first season with the Cubs, and then won 10 games the following year (1937).
-But the Cub traded him in 1938 for Dizzy Dean.
+Curt was an All-Star in his first season with the Cubs and then won 10 games the following year (1937).
+The Cubs traded him to the Cardinals in 1938 for Dizzy Dean.
 How many players can say they were traded for Hall of Famers twice?
 It sounded like a good deal for the Cubs at the time, but the Cardinals surely got the better of the deal.
 Davis went on to win 100 more games (including 22 one year with the Cards), while Dean won only 22 more games in his entire career.
-Davis later pitched for Brooklyn during the war years, and became buddies with an author who lived near the Dodgers spring facility in Cuba…Ernest Hemingway.
+Davis later pitched for Brooklyn during the war years and became buddies with an author who lived near the Dodgers’ spring facility in Cuba…Ernest Hemingway.